The CO2 laser is a fractional carbon dioxide laser that delivers energy to the skin in tiny, evenly spaced micro-columns.

 As with any medical procedure, CO2 laser treatments carry potential risks.

-These can include temporary redness, swelling, crusting, pigment changes, or infection.
+These can include redness, swelling, crusting, pigment changes, or infection.

-Dr Allison reviews each patient’s history to minimise contraindications and ensures all patients receive follow-up support.
+Dr Allison reviews each patient’s history to identify contraindications and assess suitability.
+Follow-up appointments are available to monitor recovery.
 More Information on Risks and Complications is available.

 Booking Your Consultation